 The Duke DOM Fellow Research Academy (FRA) is a longitudinal support program tailored for aspiring researchers.

-The FRA comprises four interrelated components:
+The FRA comprises three interrelated components:

-Fellows engage in 2-3 hours of organized FRA activities each month.
-Fellows may participate continually in the FRA throughout their research years.
-There is no limit on participation duration.
+The FRA complements each research fellow’s existing mentor team by providing tailored training and a sense of community with other research fellows across DOM.
+Participants will engage in ~2 hours of organized FRA activities monthly.
+Fellows are encouraged to participate in the FRA throughout their designated research years; there is no limit on participation duration.